Hiring a summer nanny? Payroll and taxes, handled.See how →

 Price: $70/month | Full review → | Compare →

 GTM is a full-service household payroll specialist based in New York.
-They've been doing this for 30+ years and handle everything—payroll processing, quarterly filings, year-end documents, even workers' comp insurance placement.
+They've been doing this for 35 years (founded 1991) and handle payroll, quarterly filings, year-end documents, and workers' comp placement.
+GTM offers three tiers: EasyPay ($70/mo base), HR Platinum ($127/mo with a dedicated account manager), and Diamond ($227/mo for advanced HR).

 • All payroll processing and tax calculations